-National Non-Domestic Rates (NNDR) - Nationally set tax charged on the rateable value of non-domestic properties (also known as business rates).
-The rate is set by the CLG.
-The proceeds are pooled nationally and redistributed as a fixed amount per head of resident population.
+National Non-Domestic Rates (NNDR) - Nationally set tax charged on the rateable value of nondomestic properties (also known as business rates).
+The rate is set by the MHCLG.

 Net Book Value (NBV)- is the amount at which non-current assets are included in the Balance Sheet, e.g. historical cost or current value less cumulative depreciation.